-We may redeem all of the Notes on any quarterly Interest Payment Date on or after April , 2008 upon five Business Days' notice.
+We may redeem all of the Notes on any quarterly Interest Payment Date on or after April 5, 2008 upon five Business Days' notice to the trustee.
+(You should expect to receive less than five Business Days' notice.)
 In the event that we redeem the Notes prior to the stated maturity date, you will receive only the \$1,000 for each \$1,000 principal amount of your Notes, plus any accrued and unpaid interest to but excluding the Early Redemption Date, and you will not receive the benefit of any future interest payments.
 In the case of an early redemption you will not benefit from the fact that CMS30 is greater than CMS10 after the Early Redemption Date and prior to the original stated maturity date.
-Your Notes are less likely to become subject to early redemption during periods when interest is accruing on the Notes at a rate below that which we would pay on our traditional interest bearing debt securities having a maturity equal to the remaining term of the Notes, and more likely to become subject to early redemption during periods when interest is accruing on the Notes at a rate above that which we would pay on our traditional interest bearing debt securities having a maturity equal to the remaining term of the Notes.
+Your Notes are less likely to become subject to early redemption during periods when interest is accruing on the Notes at a rate above that which we would pay on our traditional interest bearing debt securities having a maturity equal to the remaining term of the Notes.